-Stonemaier games got famous when the owner, Jamey Stegmaier, blogged every aspect of his upcoming Kickstarter campaign.
-People felt confident with his struggles, thoughts and solutions.
+Stonemaier got famous when the owner, Jamey Stegmaier, blogged every aspect of his first Kickstarter campaign.
+People felt confident with his struggles, thoughts, and solutions.

 After some success, Stonemaier created another hit.
-This time the game was not design by Jamey, but by the first comer Elizabeth Hargrave.
-Wingspan (which is currently at the high tier in BoardGameGeek) let you collect birds that provide special powers, that accumulate turn after turn.
-I bought it as a last year Christmas gift for my wife last year and it became one of the most played games in our collection.
+This time the game was not designed by Jamey but by newcomer Elizabeth Hargrave.
+Wingspan (which is currently at the high tier in BoardGameGeek) lets you collect birds that provide special powers, that accumulate turn after turn.
+I bought it as the last year Christmas gift for my wife last year, and it became one of the most played games in our collection.

-Components and art, OMG, are all high quality and adorable.
+The components and art, OMG, are all high quality and adorable.
 The board, the cards, the dice tower, the eggs… ohhh… don’t even mention the colorful eggs.
-The color do not have any gameplay meaning, but they are adorable.
+The colors do not have any gameplay meaning, but they are adorable.
 People always react when seeing those little eggs.

-There are objectively better birds than others, but the external objectives and bonuses may increase the usefulness of birds on each play.
-Considering also the large amount of cards, at least for the sake of replayability, it’s a major plus.
+There are birds objectively better than others, but the external objectives and bonuses may increase the usefulness of birds in each play.
+Considering also the huge number of cards, at least for the sake of replayability, it’s a major plus.

-The core value of this game is the engine building mechanism.
-Each time you get a new bird, it’s powers will be used in subsequent turns.
+The core value of this game is the engine-building mechanism.
+Each time you get a new bird, its powers will be used in later turns.
 So by the end of the match, some super powerful combos will be created.
-It’s very satisfying to activate a multi-point machine!
+It’s very satisfying to activate a multipoint machine!

-This game is a multiplayer solitaire: while you can somewhat manipulates resources and face up birds a bit, it is best to be occupied to “do your best”.
-My nephews were hooked all the time, but mostly commenting about the birds looks and imagining their next moves.
+This game is a multiplayer solitaire: while you can somewhat manipulate resources and face up birds a bit, it is best to be occupied to “do your best”.
+My nephews were hooked all the time, but mostly commenting about the birds’ looks and imagining their next moves.

 It is very difficult to keep track of other people’s boards.
-So it is really hard to counter act.
+So it is really hard to counteract.
 None will take mental notes tracking other players.
-But for those who actually do this, it could represent a major strategic advantage.
+But for those who do this, it could represent a major strategic advantage.

-The abilities are fun but and require a lot of reading to understand.
-While the text are not long, the font is bit small.
+The abilities are fun but require a lot of reading to understand.
+While the texts are not long, the font is a bit small.

 The dice tower, despite being cute, is prone to damage over time.
-I already not using it in my sessions, in order to preserve it.
+I already not using it in my sessions, to preserve it.

 I wanted to watch the latest Mel Gibson movie as a director because… it was Mel Gibson.
 I understand that Gibson plays a nuts role in most peoples minds, but as a director, he is a quite talented one.
 I did not know much about the movie, except it was about a war (probably second great war, based on the trailer) and Gibson was the project leader.
 It was enough to make me curious.